 Use the RX IN connector for audio from the radio and TX OUT for audio to the radio.
 You can also use a cable customized for your radio from MFJ.
 The custom cable connects to the RJ-45 connector on the USB/Ethernet end of the RSS cabinet.
-The left channel is used for input and output.
+The left is used for input and output.
 These connections are transformer-isolated.
+If you are using an RJ-45 cable, you must also use a jumper header in RigPi to complete the connections.
+MFJ cables come with a prewired header for the radio you have specified.
+A jumper header is installed on the RJ-45 daughter board, as shown below.

 RigPi Audio does not have any onboard adjustments.
-RigPi Audio levels can be set through Application Menu (1)>Preferences>Audio Device Settings, or through a program called Alsamixer.
+RigPi Audio levels can be set through Application Menu (1)>Sound & Video>PulseAudio Volume Control, or through a program called Alsamixer.

-In Audio Device Settings, use the Playback and Capture tabs to increase or decrease levels.
+In PulseAudio Volume Control, use the Playback and Recording tabs to increase or decrease levels.